the-monkeys/the_new_project/README.md

 We're glad you're thinking about contributing to The Monkeys.
 If you think something is missing or could be improved, please open issues and pull requests.
 If you'd like to help this project grow, we'd love to have you.
 To start contributing, check the [Contributing Guidelines](contribution/contribution.md).

  # Native installation steps
+ 1. Move to the the_new_project directory
+   - `cd the_new_projects`

- 1. Export scripts directory:
+ 2. Export scripts directory:
-  NOTE: move the the_newproject root and then run the ewxport command
    - `export MONKEY_SCRIPTS=$PWD/scripts/`

- 2. Build the services:
+ 3. Build the services:
+    * On docker
-   - `./scripts/build.sh`
+    `./scripts/build.sh`
+    * On Linux
+    `sudo -E ./scripts/build.sh`

- 3. Install services and other core components:
+ 4. Install services and other core components:
+    * On Docker
-   - `./scripts/install.sh`
+    `./scripts/install.sh`

- 4. TODO
+    * On Linux
+    `sudo -E ./scripts/install.sh `

+ 5. Install services and other core components:
+    * On docker
+     `./scripts/uninstall.sh`
+    * On linux
+     `sudo -E ./scripts/uninstall.sh `